-- PGT-A (Preimplantation Genetic Testing for Aneuploidy) is a diagnostic test for screening the 23 pairs of chromosomes in IVF embryos to identify those with correct number of chromosomes (called euploid embryos).
-Embryos with incorrect number of chromosomes (aneuploid embryos) are less likely to result in successful pregnancy and not suitable for transfer.
+- PGT-A (Preimplantation Genetic Testing for Aneuploidy): PGT-A is a diagnostic test for screening the 23 pairs of chromosomes in IVF embryos to identify those with the correct number of chromosomes (called euploid embryos).
+Embryos with an incorrect number of chromosomes (aneuploid embryos) are not able to result in a normal pregnancy and are not suitable for transfer.

 - Risk of false positive results.

 - The biopsy procedure adds to the cost of IVF.
 At Boca Fertility, we use a validated platform, Juno Genetics, which is the only platform that has been validated in order to decrease the risk of this occurring after false positive results.

 Assisted hatching is a procedure, performed by the embryologist, to create a small hole in the envelope of the embryo utilizing high powered microscopy and a sophisticated laser beam.
 This is typically done in the blastocyst stage of embryo development before embryo transfer or in preparation for embryo biopsy.

 After the egg retrieval, you will begin taking Estrogen with your menses for about 2 weeks to prepare the lining of the uterus (endometrium) for embryo transfer.
 Blood estrogen level and ultrasound will be scheduled to monitor your response to treatment.
 When your uterine lining is at least 7-8 mm, intramuscular progesterone shots will be administered for 5-6 days.
 The lining of the uterus is ready to receive the embryos.
 The embryos frozen on day 5-7 of development will now be thawed and loaded into a catheter in preparation for transfer.

 The doctor will discuss with you the number of embryos to be transferred.
 In general, only one embryo is transferred.